Free Kitchen Hacks eBook

 Looking for a quick and flavorful way to prepare your fish?
 This Blackened Mahi-Mahi recipe teaches you how to make your own blackening seasoning and how to fry it up to get that crispy outer layer of smoky and spicy perfection!

-This simple pan-fried fish recipe boasts tons of flavor and requires just 20 minutes to make.
+This simple pan-fried fish recipe boasts tons of flavor and requires just 20 minutes to make, a must for a busy mom with a gourmet palate like me!

 The best thing is you can use this same spice blend and technique for any white fish!
-Blackening is one of my favorite ways to prepare my fish along with roasting it.
+Blackening is one of my favorite ways to prepare my fish because it’s guaranteed to bring bold flavor (see also: Blackened Cod).

 olive oil, paprika, garlic powder, oregano, salt, cayenne pepper, mahi mahi, pepper, onion powder, thyme